bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

     The system is scalable and perfectly fits for large data processing.

 - Velocity
     The Stream Juggler Platform is the solution for real-time processing that means the system can handle events as soon as they are available inside the system without specific delay.
+Alongside with the real-time processing, the micro-batch processing is supported in the system.

 - Variety
     The SJ-Platform components are ready-to-use and can be reorganized in various pipelines.
 Besides, the system is compatible with different types of data sources, data storages, services and systems.